 Memorial Day means the unofficial beginning of summer in the U.S., or as I like to think of it, the beginning of Salad Season!
 I love those warm summer days when a big plate of salad seems like the perfect lunch, and I'm always looking for ideas for my next salad creation.
 This Barely Blanched Broccoli and Cauliflower Salad with Red Bell Pepper, Radishes Red Onion, and Cashews was inspired by a salad I bookmarked years ago on a blog that's no longer posting.
 I changed it quite a bit from the original salad and it took me a couple of tries to get it right, but I love all these ingredients and this final version of the salad is definitely a keeper.

 If you're going to any kind of Memorial Day pot-luck, this salad would make a perfect Meatless Monday offering to take along.
 I think there are lots of other crunchy veggies that would work here, so have fun with this one!
-(You can find more meatless recipes by using the label Meatless Monday or checking Vegetarian Recipes in the recipe index, and I'm also doing a meatless slow cooker recipe each Monday on Slow Cooker from Scratch.
+(You can find more meatless recipes by using the label Meatless Monday or checking Vegetarian Recipes in the recipe index.
 For more Meatless Monday ideas from other bloggers, check Meatless Monday at BlogHer, where I write a weekly post spotlighting one of the fabulous meatless recipe ideas I find around the web.)

 Bring a pot of salted water to a boil, then add the broccoli and cauliflower and cook 1-2 minutes (depending on how crisp you like it.)
 Immediately drain the veggies and rinse with very cold water.

 When the broccoli and cauliflower is well-drained, put in a salad bowl and toss with the radishes, red pepper strips, and red onion.